 Knowing exactly how to end your relationship (or marriage) can be a real life-saver.
-Let's face it, the very thought of it ending it can make you cringe.
+Let's face it, the very thought of ending it can make you cringe.
 And who do you even ask for advice?
 Chances are, your friends are probably no better at it than you.

-I'm going to help you out with expert advice and tips on how to walk away from a relationship.
+I'm going to help you out with expert advice and tips to show you how you can walk away from a relationship.
 By the end of this article you'll know how to prepare for it, how to do it and how not to do it.

 Want to know even more than you'll find on these three pages?
-I cover every aspect in more detail in my other articles.
+I cover every aspect of endings in more detail in my other articles.
 A relationship breakup is never going to be easy, but you can prevent it from becoming a disaster.

 Just in case...